Tara-Cloud/aws-cdk-tutorial/README.md

 Verify your Python installation by running
 `python --version` or `python3 --version`

-Verify your pip installation by running #TO-DO

 ## Step 2: Create Your First CDK Application
 ### Intialize a CDK Project
 Create an empty directory where your CDK application will live:
 `mkdir cdk_static_website && cd cdk_static_website`

-The `cdk init` command creates a new, empty CDK project for us.
+The `cdk init` command creates a new, empty CDK project.
 Run `cdk init --help` to see the options available to us when we create a new project.

 For this tutorial we will create a new CDK project using a sample-app template and we will build our CDK application using Python.
 Therefore, our `cdk init` command looks like this:

 `cdk init sample-app --language python`

 #TO-DO Example Output

 Let's explore our new CDK Python application!
-> If you havent already, now is a good time to open our IDE.
+> If you havent already, now is a good time to open your IDE.
 If you are using VS Code you can open the project directory in VS code by running `code .`

 ![image](readme-assets/cdk_python_project_structure.png)